Course - Wireless Network Security - TTM4138

 Course content

-After taking this course, you will be able to place these technologies in the context of the UN Sustainable Development Goals (SDGs), for example target 9.1 - Develop quality, reliable, sustainable and resilient infrastructure; target 9.5 - Enhance scientific research and upgrade technological capabilities; 16.10 - Ensure public access to information and protect fundamental freedoms, and 17.8 - Enhance the use of enabling technology.
+This course may enable you to relate these technologies in the context of the UN Sustainable Development Goals (SDGs), for example target 9.1 - Develop quality, reliable, sustainable and resilient infrastructure; target 9.5 - Enhance scientific research and upgrade technological capabilities; 16.10 - Ensure public access to information and protect fundamental freedoms, and 17.8 - Enhance the use of enabling technology.

 Learning outcome

-- Knowledge and understanding of security mechanisms and protocols in wireless networks.
+- Knowledge and understanding of the characteristics of information security problems in wireless communications and networks.

-- Knowledge about some of the models, design principles, mechanisms, and solutions used to achieve secrecy, integrity, authentication, privacy, cryptographic key distribution, and access control.
+- Knowledge and understanding of cryptographic protocol mechanisms used in wireless communications that achieve secrecy, integrity, authentication, privacy, key distribution, and access control.

-- Document preparation and structuring of a technical essay using LaTeX and related tools.
+- Structuring and preparation of a technical essay document using LaTeX and related tools.

 Learning methods and activities